paraxialio/documentation/docs/elixir/install.md

 ## Introduction

 This is a concise list of steps to install the Paraxial.io agent.
-It is intended for users who have already read the [agent guide.](./../README.md)
+It is intended for users who have already read the Getting Started guide.

 ## 1. Mix install